-Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Azure Germany is available to customers and partners in the European Union (EU) and European Free Trade Association (EFTA) and provides data residency in Germany with additional levels of control and data protection with a modest price uplift over global cloud offerings (% varies per service).
+Azure Germany is available to customers and partners who have already purchased this, doing business in the European Union (EU), the European Free Trade Association (EFTA) and in the United Kingdom (UK).
+It provides data residency in Germany with additional levels of control and data protection.
+You can also sign up for a free Azure trial.

-Notification Hubs is offered in three tiers: Free, Basic and Standard.
+Notification Hubs is offered in three tiers: free, basic and standard.
 Base charge and quotas are applied at the namespace level.
 Pushes exceeding included amounts are aggregated at the subscription level for each tier.

-|Base charge per namespace||Free||$10/month||$200/month|
+|Base charge per namespace||Free||$-/month||$-/month|